-The existence of a lien (often discovered when a title company checks the county real property records and produces a title commitment in anticipation of a sale or refinance) can adversely affect the marketability of property.
-This is so because title companies are notoriously conservative and risk averse institutions who often demand that the lien be paid and released as a condition of issuing a title policy – regardless of whether the lien is valid or not.
+The existence of a lien, often discovered when a title company checks the county real property records and produces a title commitment in anticipation of a sale or refinance, adversely affects a property’s marketability.
+This is so because a title company may demand that the lien be paid and released as a condition of issuing a title policy–regardless of whether the lien is valid or not.
 The title company is being asked to insure title and is going to look after its own interests first and foremost.
 Fair?
-No. A fact of life?
+Probably not.
+A fact of life?
 Yes.

 The First Step in Lien Removal

-This first step is to contact the judgment creditor or its attorneys, inform them that the lien is invalid (see Part One below) or is currently showing against the homestead (see Parts Two and Three below) and formally demand that the creditor execute a release or a partial release (as the case may be) or legal action will be taken without further notice.
-Creditor attorneys are knowledgeable concerning the potential liability here for their clients, so they will often cooperate and advise the creditor to sign a release.
-Sometimes, however, this does not happen and it will be necessary to proceed with the steps outlined below.
+The first step in lien removal is to contact the judgment creditor or its attorneys, inform them that the lien is invalid (see Part One below) or is currently showing against the homestead (see Parts Two and Three below) and then make formal demand that the creditor execute a release (or a partial release, as the case may be)–or legal action will be taken without further notice.
+Creditor attorneys are knowledgeable concerning potential liability for their clients, so they will often cooperate and advise the creditor to sign a release.
+Sometimes, however, this does not happen and it will be necessary to proceed with additional action.

-The best way to go through the above process is to ask your real estate lawyer to send a demand letter with an already-prepared release enclosed, ready to be signed by the creditor.
-This approach has far more credibility.
-Any old release will not do.
-The release must be carefully and correctly drafted or (1) the creditor may not sign it and (2) the title company may not accept it.
+The best way to commence the process is to ask your real estate lawyer to send an explanatory demand letter with an already-prepared release enclosed, ready to be signed by the creditor.
+This approach has credibility.
+Note that any old release will not do.
+The release must be carefully and correctly drafted or (1) the creditor may not sign it, and/or (2) a title company may not accept it.